otsop110/frontend-nanodegree-mobile-portfolio/README.md

 * Moved variables and accessed the DOM outside of For loops to decrease scripting time.
 * Used 'document.getElementsByClassName()' instead of 'document.querySelectorAll()' in order to decrease layout time.
 * As suggested in the Udacity FEND discussion forum, I experimented with 'transform: translateX()' which did not improve the performance greatly.
 I also added 'backface-visibility: hidden;' to the mover class in 'views/css/style.css'.
-* Compressed pizza.png and pizzeria.jpg images with Grunt imagemin and resized them with Grunt responsive-images
+* Compressed pizza.png and pizzeria.jpg images with Grunt imagemin and resized them with Grunt responsive-images.
 * Added alt and srcset to the images.
 * Minified JS files with Grunt uglify.